WrightonLabCSU/DRAM/README.md

 ### Call Command-line Options

-    Call description: The purpose of DRAM2 --call is to call genes on input FASTA files.
+    Call description: The purpose of DRAM --call is to call genes on input FASTA files.

     Usage:

         Call genes using input fastas:
-            nextflow run DRAM2 --call --input_fasta_dir <path/to/fasta/directory/> --outdir <path/to/output/directory/> --threads <threads>
+            nextflow run DRAM --call --input_fasta_dir <path/to/fasta/directory/> --outdir <path/to/output/directory/> --threads <threads>

-    REQUIRED DRAM2 profile options:
+    REQUIRED DRAM profile options:
         -profile                STRING  <conda, conda_slurm, singularity, singularity_conda>
-                                        Runs DRAM2 either using Conda (must be installed) or Singularity (must be installed).
+                                        Runs DRAM either using Conda (must be installed) or Singularity (must be installed).
-                                        Runs DRAM2 with no scheduling or scheduling via SLURM.
+                                        Runs DRAM with no scheduling or scheduling via SLURM.
                                         See SLURM options in full help menu.

     Call options:
         --rename                Rename FASTA headers based on file name.
                                     Example: sample1.fa --> (fasta header renamed to) > sample1......
                                     Why?
-DRAM2 output is focused on scaffolds/contigs with respect to each provided input sample.
+DRAM output is focused on scaffolds/contigs with respect to each provided input sample.
                                         Thus, without renaming FASTA headers, the individual scaffolds/contigs will not be distinguashable.
                                         *If you have already renamed your FASTA headers, do not include '--call'.